awsdocs/aws-java-developer-guide-v2/doc_source/ddb-en-client-expressions.md

 ## Expression anatomy<a name="ddb-en-client-expressions-compoonents"></a>

-An expression is made up of:
+An expression is made up of the following:
 + A string expression \(required\)\.
 The string contains a DynamoDB logic expression with placeholder names for attribute names and attribute values\.
 + A map of expression values \(usually required\)\.
 + A map of expression names \(optional\)\.